Coffee: good or bad? Is Drinking Coffee Good for You or No?

 (Read more: A Cup of Coffee Without Plastic Toxins Please!)

-Next I pull out my new favorite kitchen tool, a milk frother like this one, and whip up some real cream (best from pastured/grass-fed cows so it's loaded with nutrients, but at least be sure it's not ultra-pasteurized!), this only takes a minute and it's sooooo worth it — the kids like it on their homemade gourmet hot cocoa too.
+Next I pull out my new favorite kitchen tool, a milk frother like this one, and whip up some real cream (again, best is raw from pastured/grass-fed cows so it's loaded with nutrients, but at least be sure it's not ultra-pasteurized!), this only takes a minute and it's sooooo worth it — the kids like it on their homemade gourmet hot cocoa too.
 Add even more redeeming qualities by also blending in some collagen and some colostrum for extra gut-building nutrients!

 Next, dollop a spoonful onto your coffee and enjoy the dreaminess!